mbsync - synchronize IMAP4 and Maildir mailboxes

 Enable debugging categories:

-C, crash - use built-in crash handler
+C, crash - use

-, driver - print driver calls (metadata only)
+d, driver - print driver calls (metadata only)

-, driver-all - print driver calls (including messages)
+D, driver-all - print driver calls (including

-, maildir - print maildir debug info
+m, maildir - print maildir debug info

-, main - print main debug info
+M, main - print main debug info

-, net - print network traffic (protocol only)
+n, net - print network traffic (protocol only)

-, net-all - print network traffic (including payloads)
+N, net-all - print network traffic (including

-, sync - print synchronization debug info
+s, sync - print synchronization debug info

 All categories except crash implictly enable verbose mode.
 Without category specification, all categories except net-all are enabled.